 The Nominations Committee consists of three Full Members of the Council, elected at the March Regular Meeting of the Council.

 Members of the Nominations Committee hold office for one year, and may serve for no more than two consecutive terms.

 The Nominations Committee elects its own chair from among its members.

-Teaching Load Review Committee

-The composition of the committee is determined by Appendix 3 of the Faculty Association’s Collective Agreement [http://lufa.org/wp-content/uploads/2012/08/Appendix-3.pdf].